Saint Paul Minnesota

 HISTORY OF MANIFESTATIONS

-Jane and Heman Gibbs had a large family of 5 children, when tragedy happened in 1867, sometime after the new additions to their home were made.
-Their third child, William, died of smoke inhalation when he was nine years old, after helping to beat back a grass fire, which threatened the farm and their home.
+Gibbs House Museum, MN (Jane and Heman Gibbs suffered a tragedy in 1867, sometime after the new additions to their home were made.
+Their third child, William, died of smoke-inhalation at the age of nine, after helping to beat back the threatening grass fire).

 MANIFESTATIONS